ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.0.8 =
+* don't output scripts and styles when no caption displayed
+* various fixes

 = 1.0.7 =
 * changed post type check logic to minimize caption's chance to appear in post excerpts